 Patagonia Lake State Park is the gem of southern Arizona, and people love to swim, boat, canoe, kayak and play at this beautiful water destination.
 The campground overlooks the lake where anglers catch crappie, bass, bluegill, catfish, and trout.
-The park is popular for water skiing, fishing, camping, boating, and hiking.
+The park is popular for stand-up paddle boarding, fishing, camping, boating, and hiking.
 With camping cabins that overlook the water and feature the amazing sunsets, boat-in campsites, a white sand beach, and scenic desert views, the family will want to stay the whole summer.

 Roper Lake/Dankworth Pond State Parks

 Near Safford, these two lake parks offer summertime fun with plenty of choices.
 Cool off by boating or paddle-boarding, then bait your hook and catch your dinner.
 Roper Lake is home to outsized largemouth bass, eager schools of crappie, tons of bluegill, sunfish, and channel catfish.
 If fishing isn't your speed, kayak through the water, enjoying the view and the water fun.
 Though at 32 acres this lake is smaller than others in the state park system, much of the lake provides great habitat and ample opportunity to catch some nice fish during your visit.
 At Dankworth Pond, you can enjoy the fishing dock, and you can kayak or boat.

 Lyman Lake State Park